dvinubius/bootcamp-api-ts-goose/README.md

 - ✅ check env globally - if any value is missing don't start the server
 - ✅ catch errors in advancedResults
 - ✅ reorganize into feature-oriented directory structure

-- check register for bootcamp: user from dto overwritten by user from auth middleware?